 29) Choose a different treat to make from the Betty Crocker Halloween Cookbook each year.

-30) Introduce your kids (and their candy) to The Sugar Plum Fairy.
+30) Introduce your kids (and their candy) to The Switch Witch.

 31) Snag clearance costumes to Make a Dress Up Box on the cheap!

 So what do you think?
 Will you start a Halloween tradition of your own this year?
-I’d love to hear what you’re up to.
+I’d love to hear what you’re up to on our facebook page.

 *Post contains affiliate links